swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_analyze.md

 wlr_log!(WLR_DEBUG, "This is an example {:?}", some_struct)
 ```

 The first parameter is the log level you want to log at.
+Any arguments after that are passed to `format!` with the format string being the second argument.

 ```rust